ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Starcraft 2.md

 ## What is the goal of this game when randomized?

 The goal is to beat the final mission in the mission order.
-The yaml configuration file controls the mission order and how missions are shuffled.
+The yaml configuration file controls the mission order (e.g. blitz, grid, etc.), which of the four Starcraft 2 campaigns can be used to populate the mission order and how missions are shuffled.
-Since the mission order determines the number of missions in a Starcraft 2 world, it can be used to customize the time required to complete the world.
+Since the first two options determine the number of missions in a Starcraft 2 world, they can be used to customize the expected time to complete the world.
-Players can choose which of the four Starcraft 2 campaigns will populate the mission order.
 Note that the evolution missions from Heart of the Swarm are not included in the randomizer.

 ## What non-randomized changes are there from vanilla Starcraft 2?